narendrayediginjala/algorithms/README.md

 # algorithms
 Repository of algorithms code samples
-This Project contains python code for some of the common alogirthms we encounter around data structures and algorithms.
+This Project contains python code for some of the common alogirthms we encounter around data structures using Python.